1MeetPatel/music-recommendation/README.md

 ---

-## ⚠️ Important Notes
+##  Important Notes
 - Avoid opening `index.html` directly via double-clicking in your file explorer (`file:///`).
 This triggers strict browser security protocols that permanently block YouTube from embedding audio.
 You **must** view the app via `localhost:5000`.
-- The application focuses specifically on English and Hollywood music libraries.
+- The application focuses on all types of music.

 ---